ajacksified/ajacksified.github.com/_posts/2012-01-30-getting-backbone.markdown

 single-page-app.

-Backbone's starting to look a whole lot more flexible now, more as a framework for splitting up DOM manipulation and Data manipulation and less as a complete web application composing kit.
-It *can* do that.
+Backbone's starting to look a whole lot more flexible now, more as a framework for splitting up DOM and data manipulation and less as a web application composing kit.
+It *can* certainly do that- and it does that well.
 But it doesn't have to if you're not building it that particular way, or if you're working on it but can't get there *today*.
-It's mostly a matter of making your a tags map to hash or history changes instead of real URLs, and wazam, you have a singple page app with a fallback to plain old HTML, a fancy, trendy application, and a RESTful service- everything you need for an accessible, scalable front-end.